easttennesseecc-star/Q-Top-Dog-IDE/PRICING_AND_MONETIZATION_STRATEGY.md

 **Q: "Can I use free models AND paid models?"**
 A: Yes!
 You can assign different LLMs to different roles.
 Use Ollama for local work, GPT-4 for complex tasks.

-**Q: "Does Q-IDE see my API usage?"**
+**Q: "Does Top Dog see my API usage?"**
 A: No. We never see, monitor, or log your API calls.
 You see your usage on the provider's dashboard.

 **Q: "Can I share an API key with my team?"**
 A: Not recommended (security risk), but technically yes.
 Better approach: each team member gets their own key, and you manage a shared budget on the provider's side.

 **Q: "What if the LLM provider goes down?"**
-A: Q-IDE continues working with local models.
+A: Top Dog continues working with local models.
 Cloud features are unavailable until the provider recovers.

 ---

 ## 🏁 Conclusion

-Q-IDE's pricing model is designed to:
+Top Dog's pricing model is designed to:

 1. **Build massive user base** (Free tier = network effect)
 2. **Monetize professionals** (Pro tier = individual revenue)